lspope/capstone/README.md

 ### Recommendation 3
 * Audience: Data Scientists seeking to expand this work
 * The collected data has a class imbalance issue with 73.9% of the data labeled as Positive.
 Make sure any hyperparameter tuning uses the 'balanced' class_weight for LinearSVC or any other classification algorithm you may choose to experiment with.
-If class_weight 'balanced' is not an option, consider using RandomOverSampling to address the imbalance.
+If class_weight 'balanced' is not an option, consider using Random Over Sampling to address the imbalance.